 Plaintiff was a judicial assistant who was sexually harassed by a state court trial court judge.
 After selection of the jury, the case settled.
 The judge later resigned after an investigation by the Oregon Judicial Fitness Commission.

 Fraud and Consumer Protection

 Vasquez v.
 Beneficial Finance

 Mark was lead trial counsel in this predatory lending case.
-Along with Phil Goldsmith and Hope DelCarlo, they successfully prosecuted this fraud case agains this lending giant.
+Mark and co-counsel Phil Goldsmith and Hope DelCarlo, successfully prosecuted this fraud case agains this lending giant.
 Plaintiffs were a married couple, recent immigrants who did not speak English.
 The jury awarded significant compensatory and punitive damages, finding that Beneficial had defrauded the couple in making an unnecessary high interest re-finance loan.

 Sanders v.
 Farmers Insurance Company

 As a result of the denial of coverage by Farmers after a house fire, plaintiff’s house became contaminated with toxic mold.
 Mark established the law of efficient proximate cause as it related to mold contamination.
 Because the fire was the efficient proximate cause of the mold (the mold was the result of water that was used in fire suppression) and fire loss was a covered event under the policy, the mold contamination was a covered event under the policy as well.